amirongit/notecode/algebra.md

     - a given point & slope (which leads the above option)
     - two given points (which leads the above option)
 #### Stupid version of the standard form
-- the same, but with 'a' being equal or greater than zero
+- the same, but with 'a' being equal or greater than 0

 ### Parallel & perpendicular lines
 #### Parallel lines